magictrick-dev/Sigmafox/README.md

 to see the current state of the project, visit the `version-alpha` branch where the commits are being pushed to.

+Sigamfox is being developed on the Windows platform, with the intention to port to UNIX and MacOSX once the core language implementation is complete.
+Therefore, you will not be able to compile this on any platform but Windows with MSVC installed.

 # Documentation

 ### Building Sigmafox